Everest Base Camp Trek with Gokyo Lake - 14 Days

 We begin today by climbing a ridge for an excellent view down the valley to Kangtaiga and also up towards Cho Oyu (8153 m).
 The valley now widens as the trail passes through Phangkha, where an avalanche in 1995 killed 40 people.
 We then descend to the riverbank before climbing onto the terminal moraine of the Ngazumpa Glacier on a steep trail.
 Upon crossing an iron bridge over a stream, the trail levels out as it follows the valley past the first lake, known as Longpongo, at 4690 m.
 At this juncture, we get a chance to observe lama footprints on a stone.
 At the sight of the second lake, Taboche Tsho, we become mesmerized by the shimmering turquoise blue sheet of water sparkling in the sun.
 Little ahead of the second lake, we reach the third lake, the two linked by a surging stream.
 Gokyo village stands by the third lake and Cho-Oyu Mountain as a backdrop sets an amazing spectacular sight here.
 After lunch, we explore around the third lake, Dudh Pokhari.
 Overnight in Gokyo.

-Gokyo Ri excursion in the morning, is demanding as it is steep and takes about 2 to 3 hours to reach the top.
-But the scenery of Gokyo village, on the edge of third lake overlooked by Cholatse and the broad Nogzumpa Glacier, is magnificent.
+Gokyo Ri (5357m) excursion in the morning is demanding as it is steep and takes about 2 to 3 hours to reach the top of Gokyo Peak.
+But the scenery of Gokyo Valley, on the edge of the third lake, overlooked by Cholatse and the broad Nogzumpa Glacier, is magnificent.
 We are surrounded by panoramic mountains like Kusum Kanguru, Thamserku, Kangtega, Taboche, Cholatse, Makalu, Lhotse, Nuptse, Everest, Changtse, and Pumori.
-The sight of sunrays kissing Everest which towers over all the surrounding peaks is astounding.
+The sight of sunrays kissing Everest, which towers over all the surrounding peaks, is astounding.
 We trek through the Ngazumpa Glacier to the mountain on the other side.
 Next, traverse along the edge of that mountain and then meander into Thagnak.
-It will be a short hike today with an afternoon of rest which will prepare us for long hiking days and elevation gain to come.
+It will be a short hike today with an afternoon of rest, which will prepare us for long hiking days and elevation gain to come.

 Today is going to be one of the toughest days of the trip.
 The Cho La pass is not itself difficult, but it is steep and involves a glacier traverse on the eastern side.
 We need to be careful as the trail is vertical and the rocks glazed by ice may cause trouble by making the trail slippery.
 The trail from Phedi climbs through a ravine and a rocky trail.
 While trekking through the side of a frozen lake, we reach at the top of the pass decorated with prayer flags.
 The pyramidal Ama Dablam presides over a range of mountains on the south even as Cholatse soars to the west and Lobuche East and Baruntse rises sharply to our right.
 We need to pass through some crevasses before we reach Dzongla Village.
 The village provides great views of Cholatse, Ama Dablam, Lobuche mountains along with the Pheriche Village far below.